isabella232/katacoda-1/kubernetes-101/namespaces/step2.md

 Creating a namespace can also be done using a YAML manifest in the same way as our pod resource.

 ### Task
-Let's create `yaml-kubernetes-101` namespace:
+Let's create `yaml-namespace` namespace:

 Copy the following definition to the editor.
-The definition defines how to launch an application called `yaml-kubernetes-101`
+The definition defines how to launch an application called `yaml-namespace`
 <pre class="file"
 data-filename="namespace.yaml"
 data-target="replace">